Quentin-Joly/DSND_Project1/README.md

 - Sklearn     for the predictions
 - Matplotlib  fro the visualizations

-## Data
+## Project motivation
-The data used are the answers to the Stack Ovreflow surveys for 2017, 2018 and 2019 found at https://insights.stackoverflow.com/survey.
-It can be as weel foud on the repo.
+I investigate some insights about the survey answers to the Stack Overflow surveys and I try to make predictions on some variables about the Stack Overflowers.
+Then I added one more insight with visualizations about Stack Overflow.

 ## File description
 - Stack Overflow study.ipynb : Wrangling and analysing the data extracted from the .csv files